withastro/roadmap/proposals/0000-hybrid-output.md

 <h1>Hello world</h1>
 ```

-### E. Introduce this feature _under_ `output: 'server'` mode
+### E. Introduce this feature under a new `output: 'hybrid'` mode

-**Pros** one less concept to learn, no third-party updates needed
-**Cons** less clear adoption story, introduces yet another different feature set between `'static' | 'server'`, defaults to `server` rather than `static` for all routes, (hybrid mode should be a granular switch from static => server rather than an opt-in to static)
+**Pros** clearer incremental adoption story, could default to `static`
+**Cons** more cognitive overhead, conceptually `hybrid` isn't an `output` mode but a building technique, `static` doesn't seem like the right default

+### F. Use file-based routing conventions like `route.server.astro`.

+**Pros** statically analyzable, immediately clear which files do what
+**Cons** complicates routing logic, makes it harder to adopt other file-based routing changes in the future

 # Adoption strategy

-- Adoption will be entirely opt-in by setting `output: 'hybrid'` in your `astro.config.mjs` file.
+- Adoption will be entirely opt-in by setting `output: 'server'` in your `astro.config.mjs` file and adding `export const output = "static"` to a route.
 - This is not a breaking change, it is new behavior
-- Third-party adapters will need to coordinate changes to support `hybrid` output, but for the most part the logic will be very similar to the existing `server` output.
+- Third-party adapters will not necessarily need to change to support this new hybrid output as it builds on top of the existing `server` output

 # Unresolved questions

-- Should API Endpoints default to `output = "server"`?
-This seems more ergonomic than manually opting every API Endpoint into `'server'` output...
+- Any public API changes needed for adapters?